-Appointments with the graduate advisor (Ilianna.Otero@utoledo.edu) may be made by calling the support staff in the Office of Student Services at 419.383.5810.
+Appointments with the graduate advisor may be made by calling the support staff in the Office of Student Services at 419.383.5810.

 Guidelines for Developing Formal Plan of Study

 Prior to matriculation, students must meet with the graduate advisor for the purpose of developing a plan of study (POS).
 It is the student's responsibility to meet all requirements for the degree and major.